Ridesharing Driver

 You can minimize your taxes at the end of the year by keeping track of all mileage during your shift using a mile-tracking app.

-How to schedule shifts on DoorDash
+How to schedule hours on DoorDash

+DoorDash uses a scheduling system to prevent markets from becoming oversaturated with too many Dashers.
 Use the scheduling section of the Dasher app to reserve shift blocks.
 Block times range from an hour up to a full day.

 You can also Dash without a schedule by using the “Dash Now” feature, which is enabled when a delivery region needs more Dashers to meet increased demand.
 More on that below in the Dash Now section.